 The server should be able to find your information, figure out which trophies you have, and upload that progress to the new PSN account for all to see.
 In this way, you will be able to keep any offline trophies you have earned, connect them to your new ID, and have some progress on the social part of your account done and ready to go.

 In most cases, changing your PSN ID should not affect the trophies you have.
 There could be rare exceptions to this rule.

 However, even these exceptions should be tied to progression-based trophies, for the most part.
 If you do change your PSN ID, some games may no longer register the progression you had with trophies you were working on already.

 You may need to go start those trophies over again until you complete them.
 For trophies you have finished already, the servers should archive them appropriately.

 At most, you may need to sync your account up again manually to get the trophies to appear again after a name or ID change.
 Once done, you should be good to go.
 This is because Sony’s servers log the completion of the trophies, and an ID change does not affect this.

 Yes, many PSN trophies should work fine offline.
 Many games come with their trophy lists, and players can earn them even without a PSN ID or being connected to that network.

 The difference is merely a social one, and you won’t be able to share the lists of your accomplishments with others.
 However, you’ll still get the points for them.

 Yes.
 In addition to being able to play without a PSN ID or account and still earn trophies, you can continue the progress you would have made had you been online.

-Trophies provide a fun way for PlayStation players to get an extra boost of satisfaction from nearly all of the games in Sony’s library.
+Trophies provide a fun way for PlayStation players to get an extra satisfaction boost from nearly all of the games in Sony’s library.
 They can add the points to their accounts, show other players which ones they’ve achieved already, and participate in discussions about the best ways to earn trophies.
-Synchronization and backwards compatibility make this aspect of gameplay even more flexible and rewarding, with trophies following players through name changes and other updates.
+Synchronization and backward compatibility make this aspect of gameplay even more flexible and rewarding, with trophies following players through name changes and other updates.